As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 A quick and easy solution is to tightly cover the top of the bottle with cling wrap and secure it with a rubber band.
 The cling wrap will allow you to get a tight seal, but aluminum foil is too stiff and will result in increases that allow air in and cause your bubbly to go flat faster.

-If you want to properly cool your wine, a wine fridge is a great investment.
+If you want to cool your wine properly, a wine fridge is a great investment.
 This is one of the very best models currently available for a low price on Amazon.
 It is great for reds, whites, and even sparkling wines like Prosecco.
 Check it out to read real customer reviews.

 Is It Champagne or Is It Sparkling Wine?